 - Add a shot of port to taste

-The next day, when your meat has marinated overnight in the seasoned vinegar, it is time to dust with your pre-prepared dry spices and hang up to cure.
+The next day, when your meat has marinated overnight, it is time to dust with your pre-prepared dry spices and hang up to cure.

 “What do you mean you don’t have any?
 OK, I’ll give you a recipe.”

 Salt – not just any salt – rough sea salt.
-Organic crushed/ground, black pepper and organic ground coriander.
+Organic crushed/ground, black pepper and organic ground coriander – sulphite free.

 - Biltong hooks

-Mix the salt, pepper and coriander together in a large shallow bowl.
-After taking your meat, strip by strip and rolling each piece in the bowl of spices as described above, apply a biltong hook – butchers have them – to each piece and hang up to dry.
+Mix the salt, pepper and coriander together – as above – in a large shallow bowl.
+Spread the mix out on the bottom of the bowl.
+Then take your meat, strip by strip and role each piece in the bowl of spices, apply a biltong hook – butchers have them – to each piece and hang up to dry.